jpuritz/dDocent/README.md

+#As of version 2.12, users can limit memory usuage of FreeBayes during variant calling.
+This is implemented via the GNU-parallel and for some systems does not work properly.
+If dDocent runs stall during FreeBayes, please rerun with that parameter set to "0".#

 #dDocent version 2.0 has arrived with major updates:

 1. The pipeline now employs a two-step cutoff for data to be included in assembly.